openvswitch/ovs/Documentation/internals/contributing/backporting-patches.rst

-If a maintainer is backporting a change to older branches and the backport is not a trivial cherry-pick, then the maintainer may opt to submit the backport for the older branch on the mailinglist for further review.
+If a maintainer is backporting a change to older branches and the backport is not a trivial cherry-pick, then the maintainer may opt to submit the backport for the older branch on the mailing list for further review.
 This should be done in the same manner as described above.

 Changes to Linux kernel components